jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 <button>I'm a real button</button>
 ```

-Here we have some default browser styling making it _look like a button_, have focus behaviour handled for us and have events mapped to it (`click`, `buttondown` etc) making it _act like a button_.
+Here we have some default browser styling making it _look like a button_, have focus behavior handled for us and have events mapped to it (`click`, `buttondown` etc) making it _act like a button_.
 Because **it is a button!**

 Unfortunately a pattern that is reached for far to often, and in the wrong circumstances is to turn a non-interactive element in a faux button.

-This can be achieved with an ARIA role:
+This will often be acheived with an ARIA role:

 ```html
 <div role="button" tabindex="0">I'm not a button</div>